InderKhera/2024-09-04-GIT_tut/README.md

-# DCSI 521 git examples for Chapter 2 and 3 (Sep 08-09, 2024)
+# DCSI 521 git examples for Chapter 2 and 3 (Sep 08-09, 2024) : history and conflicts

-HERE IS LOCAL EDIT

 `git clone <URL>`:  does a one-time / only-time downloaad of a git repo from <URL>